Protoss78/decimal-behavior/README.md

 A decimal-behavior element that provides ceil, round, floor, format and decimalAdjustemnt methods.
 Decimal adjustment of a number implementation is taken from Mozilla Developer Network: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round.

+API documentation and live demo can be found on the <a href="http://protoss78.github.io/decimal-behavior">component page</a>

 ## Installation
 Install using bower